Jack Duncan Rhodes Foundation

 The Jack Duncan Rhodes Foundation was formed shortly after the loss of Jack.
 The foundation aims to prevent teenage suicide by providing support, education and outreach to individuals and their families.
 The organization also offers a series of scholarships for high school students who plan to pursue a degree in a mental health field.

 According to the Centers for Disease Control and Prevention, 60 percent of high school students have thoughts of suicide, 19.3 percent have seriously considered it and about 900,000 planned their suicides during an episode of major depression in one year.
 Suicide is the third-leading cause of death after accidents and homicides for those ages 10 to 24.
 We are working to change this!

 Talk to someone

-We are thrilled to announce that Abril Perez and Angelica Rivas are each the 2013 recipients of the $5000 Jack Duncan Rhodes Foundation Scholarship.
-Come out to the Golden Light on October 12th and meet these amazing women.
-They are making a difference at West Texas A&M University and in our community.
+We are thrilled to announce that Haley Stoddard is the 2014 recipients of the $5000 Jack Duncan Rhodes Foundation Scholarship.
+Come out to the Golden Light on September 27th and meet this amazing woman.
+She is making a difference at West Texas A&M University and in our community.